dev-scripts/contact-api/README.md

-# Contact API

-Simple CRUD web API created by using DontNet Core 7 to store contact details InMemoery storeage.
+Simple CRUD web API created by using DotNet Core 7 to store contact details InMemory storage.
 Repository Design pattern is followed to create the API.